 The 7 cover features torn-apart images of classic, glamorous Hollywood archetypes, transposed and layered with crowds, buildings, scenic landscapes, and fragments of women’s faces—a hint at deeper themes of societal glamour and the darkness therein.

-Beach House are currently on a North American tour that will take them through the summer.
+North American tour that will take them through the summer.
 After that, they’re headed to Europe until the end of fall.
 Tickets for the remaining dates are available at their website.